harenber/ptc-go/README.md

 There are a lot of features that would be nice to have and which are still under development.
 Most notably these are:

 * listen mode.
 At the moment, the driver can only call remote station but cannot accept connections.
-* Get rid of interrupt handling inside the driver.
-* P4 Dragon support.
+* P4 Dragon support. (see [this issue](https://github.com/harenber/ptc-go/issues/3) for details).
+As I don't own such a device, feedback is more than welcome.

 If you feel you are able to contribute, you are more than welcome.
 Please comment on the appropreate issues.